What is VAT exemption (and who does it apply to?)

 - Donated goods sold by charity shops

-Some businesses will buy 0% items and then use those materials to produce standard rate items that they must charge a higher percentage of VAT on.
-This is often the case when it comes to restaurants, as raw food and drink materials are often zero-rated but standard VAT must be charged on the final product.
+Some businesses will buy zero-rated items and then use those materials to produce standard-rate items that they must charge a higher percentage of VAT on.
+This is often the case in restaurants, as raw food and drink materials are often zero-rated, but standard VAT must be charged on the final product.

 It’s important to note that zero-rate is not the same as exempt.
 Even though zero-rated goods are VAT free, it’s still a rate of tax and thus must be recorded in VAT accounts and reported in VAT returns.